 Fascial Expansion Demonstration

-In this video, Dr. Abelson, the Motion Specific Release (MSR) developer, demonstrates using fascial expansions to treat shoulder pain.
-He demonstrates how practitioners can combine this knowledge with Traditional Chinese Medicine (Acupuncture/Acupressure).
+In this video, Dr. Abelson, the Motion Specific Release (MSR) developer, demonstrates using fascial expansions to treat shoulder pain and how practitioners can combine this knowledge with Traditional Chinese Medicine (Acupuncture/Acupressure).
 By understanding the interconnected nature of fascial planes and their effect on jaw function, along with the specific acupuncture points and techniques used in TCM, practitioners can effectively alleviate pain and foster healing for patients dealing with neck pain.

 Conclusion